An introduction to NHS Resolution’s Early Notification team

 You can also speak with the maternity contact at your hospital.

-Information about HSIB and the investigation they will undertake can be found here – HSIB’s role in maternity investigations.
+Information about MNSI and the investigation they will undertake can be found here – MNSI’s role in maternity investigations.

 We understand that this must be a very difficult time for you and your family.
 There are several organisations that can provide you with specialist advice, including: